 Section as a condition of initial license renewal.

-(e) The continuing education requirement for salespersons, brokers and managing brokers shall
+(e) The continuing education requirement for brokers and managing brokers shall

-of the license law and the Department policy that the Advisory Council deems appropriate,
+of the license law and the Department policy that the Board deems appropriate,

-areas that the Advisory Council deems timely and applicable in order to prevent
+areas the Board deems timely and applicable in order to prevent

 violations of this Act